BlueBrain/BlueCelluLab/doc/source/installation.rst

 After copying the script adapt the variables to your needs::

-    MODLIBPATH = place where you checked out the BGLib modlib (lib/modlib subdirectory of the BlueBrain repository) HOCLIBPATH = place where you checked out the BGLib hoclib (lib/modlib subdirectory of the BlueBrain repository) NRNPATH = the installation directory of Neuron (in case you use the default install, this will be $NEURON_HOME) NRNPYTHONPATH = the path where the Neuron python module is installed (in case you use the default install, this will be $NRNPYTHONPATH)
+    MODLIBPATH = place where you checked out the BGLib modlib (lib/modlib subdirectory of the Neurodamus/bbp repository) HOCLIBPATH = place where you checked out the BGLib hoclib (lib/modlib subdirectory of the Neurodamus/bbp repository) NRNPATH = the installation directory of Neuron (in case you use the default install, this will be $NEURON_HOME) NRNPYTHONPATH = the path where the Neuron python module is installed (in case you use the default install, this will be $NRNPYTHONPATH)
     BLUEPYPATH = the path where the BluePy python module is installed